netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 # Knowledge Graph Pipeline

-The NDE Knowledge Graph helps researchers, software developer and others to **find relevant datasets** for their projects
+The NDE Knowledge Graph helps researchers, software developers and others to **find relevant datasets** for their projects.
 It contains [**Dataset Summaries**](#dataset-summaries) that provide information about datasets

 This repository is the [data pipeline](#pipeline-steps) that generates the Knowledge Graph.